SciFiDryer/ModbusMechanic/README.md

 This functionality is still available in ModbusMechanic, but is being moved to a stand alone project [ProtocolWhisperer](https://github.com/SciFiDryer/ProtocolWhisperer)

+## My language localizations are wrong, how can I report errors?

+I am using automated translation to do localizations and am not a native speaker of all localizations.
+As a result, the terms in certain languages describing certain functions may be wrong.
+If you run across lingustic errors and would like to report them, please [open an issue](https://github.com/SciFiDryer/ModbusMechanic/issues).

 ## Dependencies

 This project depends on the JLibModbus library and the PureJavaComm library for serial functionality.
 It depends on EtherIP for CIP functionality.